🍷

 • Ruby-style Ports undergo reductive (bottle) aging rather than oxidative wood aging, preserving their deep ruby color and primary red and black fruit character

-• Standard Ruby Port is aged in large vessels for up to three years and bottled young; Ruby Reserve blends premium lots aged slightly longer for greater concentration
+• Standard Ruby Port is aged in large vessels for up to three years and bottled young; Ruby Reserve is a premium selection blended from higher-quality lots with an average age of 5–7 years, replacing the now-prohibited term 'Vintage Character'

-• Late Bottled Vintage (LBV) Port comes from a single declared year and is aged four to six years in wood before bottling; filtered versions are ready to drink immediately, while unfiltered Traditional LBVs benefit from further bottle age
+• Late Bottled Vintage (LBV) Port comes from a single declared year and is aged four to six years in wood before bottling; filtered versions are ready to drink immediately, while unfiltered Traditional LBVs use driven corks and benefit from further bottle age

-• Vintage Port is bottled two to three years after harvest from a single declared year and can develop positively for 10 to 50 years or more in bottle; the most recent general declarations include 2000, 2003, 2007, 2011, 2016, and 2017
+• Vintage Port is bottled within two and a half years of harvest from a single declared year, unfiltered, and can develop positively for 10 to 50 years or more in bottle; the most recent general declarations are 2000, 2003, 2007, 2011, 2016, and 2017

 • The term 'Vintage Character' was officially prohibited by the IVDP in 2002; the equivalent premium blended category is now correctly labeled Ruby Reserve

-• Quinta do Noval's Nacional Vintage Port is produced from roughly 1.6 hectares of ungrafted vines planted in 1924 and typically yields only 200 to 300 cases per declaration, making it among the rarest Ports produced
+• Quinta do Noval's Nacional Vintage Port is produced from approximately 1.6 hectares of ungrafted vines and typically yields only 200 to 300 cases per declaration, making it among the rarest Ports produced

 🏺History & Heritage

-• In 1756, the Marquis of Pombal created the Companhia Geral da Agricultura das Vinhas do Alto Douro, establishing the Douro as the world's first demarcated and regulated wine region, physically marked by granite boundary pillars called marcos pombalinos
+• In 1756, a royal Portuguese charter under the Marquis of Pombal demarcated the Douro as the world's first formally regulated wine region, physically marked by granite boundary pillars; the region was recognized as a UNESCO World Heritage Site in 2001

-• Taylor Fladgate, founded in 1692, is today part of the Fladgate Partnership alongside Fonseca and Croft, and has been family-managed throughout its history
+• Taylor Fladgate, founded in 1692 by Job Bearsley and now at the core of the Fladgate Partnership alongside Fonseca and Croft, is credited with creating the Late Bottled Vintage style and has remained family-managed throughout its history

 🗺️Geography & Climate

-• The Douro Valley was classified a UNESCO World Heritage Site in 2001, recognized as an outstanding example of a living and continuously evolving cultural landscape shaped by centuries of viticulture
+• The Alto Douro Wine Region was classified a UNESCO World Heritage Site in 2001, recognized as an outstanding example of a living and continuously evolving cultural landscape shaped by centuries of viticulture

-• Annual rainfall ranges from around 1,200 mm near Barqueiros in the west to approximately 380 mm near the Spanish border, creating a striking gradient from wet to near-arid conditions across the region
+• Annual rainfall ranges from around 1,200 mm in the west to approximately 380 mm near the Spanish border, creating a striking gradient from Atlantic-influenced to near-arid conditions across the region

 • Schist-based soils force vine roots to penetrate deep into fractured rock to access water, a key factor in producing the concentrated, structured wines needed for long aging